Organists: our advice

 For more information, see our advice page on what to look for in a contract of employment.

 Contracts for weddings and funerals fall outside the scope of the employment contract.
 They are usually freelance engagements, taxable under Schedule D.

 Safeguarding and child protection

 If your work as a director of music brings you into contact with children and young people under the age of 18, you should ensure that you comply with your church’s safeguarding and child protection policies and procedures.
-You will be required to undergo a DBS Enhanced Disclosure.
-Any deputy that you appoint must also comply with the church’s safeguarding and child protection policy and have an Enhanced Disclosure.
-If you are self-employed you can apply for a DBS Enhanced Disclosure through the ISM - contact email@example.com for further information or call us on 020 7629 4413.
+You may be required to undergo a DBS Enhanced Disclosure.
+Any deputy that you appoint must also comply with the church’s safeguarding and child protection policy and obtain a Disclosure if indicated.
+If you are self-employed you can apply for a DBS Disclosure through the ISM - contact firstname.lastname@example.org for further information or call us on 020 7221 3499.

 Go to Child protection: the law for more detailed advice about safeguarding and child protection issues.